 9) Every food has a superstitious symbol.

 In China, there is always an attached superstition or tradition in most food.
-This can be based on shapes, pronunciations, history and legends.
-There are specific food that you need to eat during festivals or life events to receive blessing.
+This can be based on shapes, pronunciations, history, and legends.
+There are specific food that you need to eat during festivals or life events to receive blessings.
 For example, ingot-shaped dumplings eaten during New Year can give you wealth.

 10) Traditional Chinese meals are shared communally.